isabella232/journey-optimizer-learn.en/help/create-messages/import-and-author-html-email-content.md

 ---
-title: Import and author email content with the message editor
+title: Import and author HTML email content with the message editor
 description: Learn how to import existing HTML content, tweak the design, add mirror page and unsubscribe links, and how to code your content.
 kt: 7535
 thumbnail: 334102.jpg